Free audit, digital tools, and pilot support

 Recognition should run like an operating system, not a good intention.

-Free recognition audit Free 45-day pilot Five structured recognition moments Weekly manager prompts Participation tracking Impact reporting
+Free recognition audit Digital recognition tools Free 45-day pilot Five structured recognition moments Weekly manager prompts Participation tracking

 Kayla Johnson, founder of Orlo Recognition